nielsbasjes/logparser/README.md

 **Step 1: What CAN we get from this line?**

 To figure out what values we CAN get from this line we instantiate the parser with a dummy class that does not have ANY @Field annotations.

-    Parser<Dummy> dummyParser = new ApacheHttpdLoglineParser<Dummy>(Dummy.class, logformat);
+    Parser<Object> dummyParser = new ApacheHttpdLoglineParser<Object>(Object.class, logformat);
     List<String> possiblePaths = dummyParser.getPossiblePaths();
     for (String path: possiblePaths) {
         System.out.println(path);